 Hiring of Retired School Employees

-The district will recruit, select and employ the best-qualified individuals as employees.
-The district may employ persons retired from the Teachers’ Retirement System (TRS), the School Employees’ Retirement System (SERS) or the Public Employees’ Retirement System (PERS).
+The district will recruit, select, and employ the best-qualified individuals as employees.
+The district may employ persons retired from the Teachers’ Retirement System (TRS), the School Employees’ Retirement System (SERS), or the Public Employees’ Retirement System (PERS).
 A retired employee will only be rehired pursuant to this district policy.